List of 2006 FIFA World Cup controversies: Croatia vs. Australia (group stage)

+Three yellow cards

-The deciding game for the Group F runners-up place, Croatia vs. Australia, saw the English referee Graham Poll mistakenly issue three yellow cards to Croatian Josip Šimunić before sending him off. Šimunić was shown a yellow card by Poll in the 61st minute for a foul on Harry Kewell.
+The English referee Graham Poll mistakenly issue three yellow cards to Croatian Josip Šimunić before sending him off. Šimunić was shown a yellow card by Poll in the 61st minute for a foul on Harry Kewell.
 In the 90th minute, Poll again showed Šimunić a yellow card for a foul, but did not follow it with a mandatory red card.
 In the 93rd minute, after Poll had blown the final whistle, Šimunić approached Poll angrily and gave him a push.
 Poll thus issued Šimunić with a third yellow card and also showed him the red card.

 Questions were raised as to why Poll's assistants Phil Sharp and Glenn Turner, and the fourth official Kevin Stott, had also failed to realise the error.
 Poll later denied any blame should be placed upon the other officials saying, "I was the referee, it was my error and the buck stops with me".
 Poll reported that the officials had felt "disbelief" upon hearing of the error in the dressing room after the game.
 He and the other officials consequently reviewed the DVD of the game, and Poll realised that his "dream was over".

 The Football Federation Australia chief executive John O'Neill later said that "Australia could have had grounds for a very strong appeal should Croatia have won the match".
 Poll also explained the reason for his mistake by saying that he "incorrectly noted down the name of the Australia number three Craig Moore when booking Šimunić for the second time and failed to realise his error" Šimunić is Australian-born, and hence speaks English with an Australian accent, probably causing the mistake.

 The FIFA Referees Committee President Ángel María Villar defended Poll but had to concede that an error had occurred.
 In a statement he remarked, "Thursday evening's 2–2 draw between Croatia and Australia in Stuttgart saw referee Graham Poll make an error".
 As a result of his error, Poll and his assistants did not progress to the second stage of the tournament.
 Despite encouragement from the FIFA president Sepp Blatter and chief executives of the Football Association and Premier League, Poll retired from international tournaments.
 He explained his decision to retire was a result of the "pain and agony" and "sleepless nights" that resulted from his mistake and the fear of it happening again.